Last updated on February 12th, 2022 at 02:42 pm

-- A smooth inclined plane of angle of inclination 30 o is moving with a constant acceleration a as shown in the figure.
+A smooth inclined plane with an angle of inclination 30 o is moving with a constant acceleration a (as shown in the figure).
 When a block is placed on the inclined plane, it doesn’t slide down or up the plane.
 The acceleration a must be:______________

 Here the block is placed on the inclined plane.
-So the inclined plane will act as the frame of refernce for any motion of the block on it.
+So the inclined plane will act as the frame of reference for any motion of the block on it.

 Here, F1 = mg Sin 30 …………..
 (1)

 where m is the mass of the block resting on the wedge.